bgerber123/multi.state.diel.occupancy.model/README.md

 ### Simulation workflow

-#### Static model simulations (`./Simulation Files/`)
+#### Static model simulations

+All of the code for static model simulations are within `./Simulation Files/`.
 Simulating and fitting data from a model is perhaps the best way to understand how the model works.
 There are no simulations in the manuscript.
 These are provided for folks interested in exploring the workings of the MSDOM.
 To start, choose whether you want to simulate the Null, Reduced, or Full MSDOM.
 The respective simulations files are `sim.data.MSDOM.null.model.r`, `sim.data.MSDOM.reduced.model.r`, and `sim.data.MSDOM.full.model.r`.